In this section

 COVID-19 landing page.

-The RCH Respiratory Infection Clinic is open daily from 8.30am–4.30pm (including Public Holidays) for kids COVID-19 testing.
+The RCH Respiratory Infection Clinic is open Monday to Friday from 8.30am to 4.15pm for walk-in PCR testing.
 Visit the

 Respiratory Infection Clinic page to find out more about our RIC and children’s COVID-19 testing.